devilry/devilry-django/doc/source/developer/restful.rst

     :param count: Number of results.
-    :param start: Offset where the result should start (If start is 10 and count is 30, results 10 to 30 is returned).
+    :param start: Offset where the result should start (If start is 10 and count is 30, results 10 to 40 is returned, including both ends).
     :param orderby: Sort the result by this field.
 Must be one of:
         *id*, *is_open*, *status*, *points*, *scaled_points* or
         *active_deadline* (only if details is 1).